-Double Byte Language: See Unicode.
+Double-Byte Language: See Unicode.

-Download: To move data from a remote location to a local computer or network, usually over a network or the Internet; also used to indicate that data is being transmitted from a location to a location.
+Download: To move data from a remote location to a local computer or network, usually over a network or the internet; also used to indicate that data is being transmitted from one location to another.
 See Upload.